Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: The Value of Work

 Types of Economic Activities

-Can the construction of a highway be considered an economic activity?
+Is the construction of a highway considered an economic activity?

 Yes, the construction of a highway is an economic activity as it involves the use of machines and labor to create infrastructure that benefits the community.

-• Jobs with Monthly Salaries: Some people, like Kavya's uncle and aunt, work for a company or office and receive a fixed salary every month.
-For example, her uncle operates a bulldozer for a construction company, and her aunt works at the post office.
-These jobs provide a steady income.
+• Jobs with Monthly Salaries: Some people, like Kavya’s uncle and aunt, work in offices or companies and get paid a fixed salary every month.
+For example, her uncle drives a bulldozer for a construction company, and her aunt works at the post office.
+These jobs give a regular income.

 Question for Chapter Notes: The Value of Work